Abibubble/ms3-the-bar-blade/TESTING.md

 ---

+## Footer
+* Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Home page.
+* &#128100; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Profile page.
+* &#128100; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Add Cocktail page.
+* &#128100; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Edit Cocktail page.
+* &#128272; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Manage Categories page.
+* &#128272; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Add Category page.
+* &#128272; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Edit Category page.
+* &#128683; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Log In page.
+* &#128683; Click the Drink Aware link to take the user to the Drink Aware site in a new tab from the Register page.

+---

 ## Modals
 * &#128100; The Delete Cocktail modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
 * &#128272; The Delete Category modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.